 In Fall 2012, they got together to meet and discuss this venture.
 Meanwhile, like-minded churches in the city encouraged us to start a new church in the Westside and even provided assistance.
 In January 2013, it became apparent that God’s hand was blessing this work when they met others who were excited to see a Reformed church in the Westside.
 This prompted Zeltenreich Reformed Church to offer its oversight and support.

 Only a few months later, in July 2013, WRC began worshiping as a small group in the chapel of Westwood First Presbyterian Church.
 We are continuing to grow numerically, in Christian maturity, and in understanding what it means to be a Reformed church, since few of us come from this background.

 We have opportunities for fellowship and study during the week, though we purposefully keep mid-week events to a minimum.
-We have a women’s study that meets every other week.
-During the summer, we hold a monthly study for the entire church.
+We hold monthly fellowship groups in both the Westside and Northern Kentucky, where we share a meal, converse, and have a time of prayer and devotions.
 We also have a children’s catechesis program that we tailor to each child, based on their age and the input of their parents.
 These are wonderful contexts for us to grow in our understanding of the Bible and to encourage one another in the Christian life.

 Please, consider becoming a part of our unfolding story.
 You can do this by praying for us, supporting us financially, or visiting us.